mml/aoc2023/README.md

    that experience is years old), it's pretty easy to get rolling.
 I didn't need any of its nice lambda syntax or lazy/streaming pipeline stuff for this one.
 It's just your basic recursive stream differentation!
+10. [Lua](https://www.lua.org/) is a powerful system for its light weight, but I found myself making many mistakes that were discovered cryptically at runtime.
+A lengthy debug cycle and `local` variable declarations peppered everywhere.
+The Lua implementation is an impressive feat, but I wouldn't use Lua again unless it was required.